-The 2013 Schuler Scholar Program Matriculation List has been released.
-To see the complete list, click here.
+Curious about what schools Schuler Scholars attend?
+The 2016 Schuler Scholar Program Matriculation List has been released.

-Schuler College Counselors and program staff provide extensive college counseling services to Scholars and their families.
-In an effort to expose Scholars and parents to selective colleges, Scholars tour colleges starting the beginning of their junior year and visit roughly 20 institutions by their senior fall.
-In addition, during the summer after sophomore year, every Scholar is required to attend a 2-4 week summer college program.
+Schuler College Counselors and program staff provide extensive college counseling services to Schuler Scholars and their families.
+In an effort to expose Scholars and parents to selective colleges, program staff take Schuler Scholars to visit colleges starting the beginning of their junior year.
+Scholars visit at least 12 institutions by fall of their senior year.
+In addition, during the summer after sophomore year, every Scholar is required to attend a two- to four-week summer college program.

 Schuler Scholars matriculate to private, competitive colleges and universities.
 Typical Schuler colleges enroll fewer than 10,000 undergraduate students and offer a liberal arts education.
-The SSP uses the Barron’s rating system and the Princeton Review ranking system to determine the best fit schools for Schuler Scholars.
-SSP schools fall in one of four categories: Most Competitive (includes the Ivies, Stanford and the top liberal arts colleges), Highly Competitive, Very Competitive and Competitive.
+Schuler uses the Barron’s rating system and the Princeton Review ranking system to determine the best fit schools for Schuler Scholars.
+Schuler schools fall in one of four categories: Most Competitive (includes the Ivies, Stanford and the top liberal arts colleges), Highly Competitive+, Highly Competitive, and Very Competitive+.

-College admissions representatives interested in meeting Schuler Scholars at one or more partnership school(s), please contact Demisha Lee at email@example.com.
+College admissions representatives interested in meeting Schuler Scholars at one or more partnership school(s) should contact Demisha Lee, Director College Counseling, at email@example.com.

-Summer college program directors interested in partnering with the Schuler Scholar Program, please contact Kim Michelson at firstname.lastname@example.org.
+Summer program directors interested in partnering with Schuler should contact Anya Cruz, College Counselor and Summer Program Manager, at firstname.lastname@example.org.

 College Scholars attending Smith College welcomed new "Schuler Smithies" on College Decision Day 2013.